cloudflare/cloudflare-docs/content/magic-wan/about/traffic-steering.md

 Magic WAN uses a static configuration to route traffic through [Anycast tunnels](/magic-wan/about/tunnels-and-encapsulation/) from Cloudflare’s edge to your network and from your network to Cloudflare's edge.

-Magic WAN steers traffic along GRE tunnel routes based on priorities you define during the onboarding process.
+Magic WAN steers traffic along static routes based on priorities you define during the onboarding process.

 The example in this diagram has three tunnel routes.
 Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.